ETCE-LAB/reconstructit_app_frontend/README.md

 }
 ```

-In addition to the ``IRemoteDatasource``, a repository may also integrate a local data source.
+In addition to the ``IRemoteDatasource``, a repository may also integrate a local data source e.g. to integrate caching.
 After
 importing the ``ExampleService``, most IDEs will suggest implementing its abstract methods.

 For example, the getExample method can be implemented as follows: